kRaath/plugin-plentymarkets/README.md

 6. Fetch The Latest Plugin Changes

-7. Deploy EkomiIntegration Plugin In Productive It will take few minutes and then productive icon will turn to blue.
+7. Deploy EkomiFeedback Plugin In Productive It will take few minutes and then productive icon will turn to blue.

 8. Select Clients
     - Click on Search icon